Dr. Shirley's Web Courses

 AD 778

-Basques defeat the army of Charlemange at Roncesvalles in the Pyrenees - the leaders Roland and Oliver become the subjects of "The Song of Roland"
+Basques defeated the army of Charlemagne at Roncesvalles in the Pyrenees - the leaders Roland and Oliver became the subjects of "The Song of Roland"

 AD 780-802

-Byzantine Empress Irene, restores adoration of images in the Eastern Church
+Byzantine Empress Irene, restored adoration of images in the Eastern Church

 AD 782

-Alcuin leaves York and goes to the court of Charlemagne to help develop schools and learning
+Alcuin left York and went to the court of Charlemagne to help develop schools and learning

 AD 786-809

-Harun al-Rashid, Caliph of the Abbasids (of the "1001 Nights" stories) - "Golden Period of Arab Learning"
+Harun al-Rashid, Caliph of the Abbasids - "Golden Period of Arab Learning"

 AD 787

-Eighth Ecumenical Council convened in Nikaia by Empress Irene condemns Iconoclasm and restores the use of icons;
+Eighth Ecumenical Council was convened in Nikaia by Empress Irene, condemned Iconoclasm and restored the use of icons

 AD 792